Nithinraj142/Avatar-Generation-from-Real-Images/README.md

 # Avatar-Generation-from-Real-Images
 This repository is made up of GAN(Generative Adversarial Networks) which consists of Generator and Discriminator.
 They create new data instances that resemble your training data.
 Similarly here the real images gets trained and the avatar images gets generated.
-Before running the code, make sure you have the following dependencies installed: Python 3.x PyTorch NumPy Matplotlib.
 This repository contains a PyTorch implementation of a Generative Adversarial Network (GAN) for generating images from random noise.

 Code: https://github.com/akxhbaby2506/Avatar-Generation-from-Real-Images   [Run the code here]